-A study published in the journal of Sexually Transmitted Diseases in 2013 found that women who chose the Copper Intrauterine Device or IUD as a form of sexual protection were twice as likely to experience Bacterial Vaginosis than those who did not.
+According to the NHS and the CDC, women who chose the Copper Intrauterine Device or IUD as a form of sexual protection were more likely to experience Bacterial Vaginosis than those who did not.
 This could be due to factors such as the copper affecting the PH balance of the vagina – but is most likely due to the onset of heavier, prolonged periods.

 Prolonged or heavy periods can increase the risk of developing BV as menstruation is the time when the vagina's lactobacilli are most off-kilter, thus small PH changes (due to douching, sex etc.) can have a greater negative effect.
 For those women who develop heavier and longer periods due to the copper IUD and experience recurrences of BV, the removal of the IUD contraceptive is often recommended.

 Completing a course of antibiotics can kill off 'good' bacteria in the body alongside the bad, and thus can contribute to a bacterial imbalance.
 This is a key reason as to why you are more likely to contract BV after antibiotic treatment for STI's (such as chlamydia).
 Unfortunately, this issue is twofold, as you are also more likely to re-contract potential STI's after treatment for BV (due to the antibiotics and the loss of 'good' bacteria).

 Other factors known to contribute to the occurrence of BV can include:

 - The use of sex toys

 - In this instance it is key to ensure that the toys are kept properly clean using pH-neutral cleaning products before insertion into the vagina.